sf-wdi-25/notes/week-08-vagabond/homework/README.md

   ...

   describe "#create" do
-    context "success" do
+    context "on success" do
+      let!(:recipes_count) { Recipe.count }

       before do
-        @recipes_count = Recipe.count
         post :create, recipe: {name: "Kale Salad", instructions: "Toss kale with apples and walnuts."}
       end

-      it "should add new recipe" do
+      it "adds new recipe" do
-        expect(Recipe.count).to eq(@recipes_count + 1)
+        expect(Recipe.count).to eq(recipes_count + 1)
       end

-      it "should respond with 302 found" do expect(response.status).to be(302)
+      it "responds with 302 found" do
+        expect(response.status).to be(302)
       end

-      it "should redirect_to 'recipe_path'" do
+      it "redirects to 'recipe_path'" do
         expect(response.location).to match(/\/recipes\/\d+/)
       end
     end

-    context "failure" do
+    context "on failure" do
       before do
         post :create, recipe: {name: nil, instructions: nil}
       end

-      it "should respond with 302 found" do expect(response.status).to be(302)
+      it "responds with 302 found" do
+        expect(response.status).to be(302)
       end

-      it "should redirect to 'new_recipe_path'" do
+      it "redirects to 'new_recipe_path'" do
         expect(response).to redirect_to(new_recipe_path)
       end

-      it "should flash an error message" do expect(flash[:error]).to be_present
+      it "has a flash error message" do expect(flash[:error]).to be_present
       end
     end